 In the event of a fire emergency, students and staff should practice the procedures associated with the acronym "RACE".

 A - Alarm: Activate the nearest MANUAL PULL STATION and Call it in!
-See note!
+See section below on how to report a fire.

 C - Contain fire at point of origin by closing all doors and windows.